 The distinctive nature of Notre Dame’s “interdisciplinary approach” was described in the Columbia Journalism Review article “Searching for the Perfect J-School” (November/December 2002), and the Gallivan Program’s initiative to support summer internships was discussed in the American Journalism Review report “Priceless?”
 (April/May 2009).

-The interim director of the Gallivan Program is Jack Colwell.
+The interim director of the Gallivan Program is Jason Kelly.

-An Advisory Committee of Notre Dame graduates in journalism helps guide the Program, meeting annually to discuss the curriculum and other initiatives.
+An advisory board of Notre Dame graduates who are working in journalism helps guide the program, meeting regularly to discuss the curriculum and other initiatives.

 Members of the Gallivan Program's Professional Advisory Board include Maddie Hanna, reporter, The Philadelphia Inquirer; Meg Martin, managing editor of projects and podcasts, Minnesota Public Radio; Sarah Mervosh, reporter, The New York Times; and Anne Thompson, chief environmental affairs correspondent, NBC News.